x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

 # Manage dynamic distribution groups in Exchange Online

 > [!NOTE]
-> A new version of this feature is currently being rolled out to customers. **Modern Dynamic Distribution Groups** will be fully released by April 2022.
+> A new version of this feature is currently being rolled out to customers. **Modern Dynamic Distribution Groups** will be fully released by April 2022, replacing the earlier method.

 Dynamic distribution groups (DDGs) are mail-enabled Active Directory group objects that are created to expedite the mass sending of email messages and other information within a Microsoft Exchange organization.